Saitej Makhijani | March 5th, 2020

 Yes, click-worthy subject lines are always uncommon.

-A clickbaity subject line would lead to content that does not go well with the subject or something that is fishy.
-The purpose of that content is not to provide you with information but to sell something doubtful or attract you in a negative direction.
+The difference can be understood by actually reading the content.
+A clickbaity subject line leads to content that does not go well with the subject or feels suspicious.
+The purpose of that content is not to inform but to sell something doubtful or attract you in a negative direction.

-Something like “How This Man From Arizona Made $2 Billion in a Week!”.
+Something like “How This Man From Arizona Made $2 Billion in a Week!”

 Let’s get back to our statement: “Something uncommon.”

-I have been a fan of SEMrush newsletters, but sometimes I do miss the good ones.
-But SEMrush makes sure that I read their emails, here’s a solid example:
+I have been a fan of SEMrush newsletters, but sometimes I miss the good ones.
+SEMrush makes sure that I read their emails.
+Here’s a solid example:Here are some

-Here are some successful examples of email subject lines from famous brands:
+Successful examples of email subject lines from famous brands:

-- Deals That Make Us Proud (Unlike Our Nephew, Steve) from Groupon.
+Deals That Make Us Proud (Unlike Our Nephew, Steve) – Groupon.

-- Boom shakalak!
-Let’s get started from TicTail.
+Boom shakalak!
+Let’s get started – TicTail.

 The Content

-This leads to the second, and probably the most important factor - The content.
+This leads to the second, and probably the most important, factor – the content.

 It’s the content that makes people stick to your newsletters.
 As I said, your newsletter open rate has a lot to do with what you have already delivered.

-- The content must make sense and deliver the message clearly (context)
+• The content must make sense and deliver the message clearly (context).

-- The audience must have at least one actionable takeaway from the content\
+• The audience must have at least one actionable takeaway from the content.

-- Give the right links at the right spots (website, social media, signup, etc.)
+• Give the right links at the right spots (website, social media, sign-up, etc.).

-- Excellent use of Gifs to highlight trending products.
+• Excellent use of GIFs to highlight trending products.Think like a reader and ask yourself:

-- What did I learn from this piece of content?
+• What did I learn from this piece of content?

 The design

-Design can be the sole reason people regularly check out your newsletter.
+Design can be the reason people regularly check out your newsletter.
 When the right content meets the right design, it is magic.

-Maybe that’s the MAGIC you’re looking for.
+Maybe that’s the magic you’re looking for.

-Here’s a good example from a marketing tool called Later:
+Here’s a good example from a marketing tool called Later:If you are designing a new template or optimizing an old one, keep these points in mind:

-- Design the blocks mindfully based on how many items you want to showcase.
+• Design the blocks mindfully based on how many items you want to showcase.

-Let’s take an example for each of these 3 points and understand them thoroughly:
+Let’s take an example for each point.

 Newsletter’s resemblance with your brand

-And you would carefully craft your world, aren’t you?
+And you would carefully craft your world, wouldn’t you?Set the blocks very mindfully

 You can show multiple things in a newsletter.